little-red-rover/lrr-docs/software_installation.md

 Before you continue, place your rover on the ground and away from people.

 Back in VSCode, you should still have `lrr_run` running in one terminal.
-Open a second terminal (the plus sign in the upper right of the terminal window) and run the following command:
+Open a second terminal (the plus sign in the upper right of the terminal window) and run the following command.
+Follow the instructions in the terminal to control your rover.

 <!-- tabs:start -->